-If a full-time unit member's regularly scheduled day off falls on a holiday to which he is entitled under this Article, first (1st) consideration shall be given to allowing three (3) consecutive days off, but if this is not feasible, a substitute day off of eight (8) hours with pay shall be given at straight time on a day designated by the Department Head.
-Unit members who work a 4/10 schedule, whose regularly scheduled day off falls on one of the holidays listed in paragraph C of this Article, shall receive ten (10) hours of compensatory time.
+If a full-time unit employee's regularly scheduled day off falls on a holiday to which he, she, they are entitled under this Article, 1st consideration shall be given to allowing 3 consecutive days off, but if this is not feasible, a substitute day off of 8 hours with pay shall be given at straight time on a day designated by the Department Head.
+Unit employees who work a 4/10 schedule, whose regularly scheduled day off falls on one of the holidays listed in paragraph C of this Article, shall receive 10 hours of compensatory time.
 An employee shall not be paid in cash in lieu of a substitute holiday except that in extraordinary circumstances the City Manager's office may approve payment in cash at a straight-time rate.
 The substitute holiday shall not be granted when an employee is on paid industrial leave.

-A unit member whose regular scheduled day-off falls on a holiday specified in this Article, and who is called in to work a regular shift on such holiday and scheduled day off, shall be compensated at time and one-half (1-1/2) the regular rate for each hour assigned and worked in addition to the substitute holiday provided above.
+A unit employee whose regular scheduled day-off falls on a holiday specified in this Article, and who is called in to work a regular shift on such holiday and scheduled day off, shall be compensated at 1-1/2 the regular rate for each hour assigned and worked in addition to the substitute holiday provided above.